Friends and Family of MAPs

 Can I trust this website?

 You don't need to trust us!
-We'll link all our sources and provide additional references so you can do your own research and verify all of our claims yourself.
-All our content is based on the latest research and reviewed by people who experience these attractions to ensure it's as accurate as possible.
+We'll link all our sources and provide additional references so you can verify our accuracy.
+All our content is based on the latest research and is reviewed by people who experience minor attractions to ensure it's as accurate as possible.
+You can learn about how we keep MAP Resources accurate and safe here.

 What is a MAP?

-There is a lot of false information about MAPs and minor attractions online, so be aware that content you previously encountered may have been misleading.
+There are lots of false claims about MAPs and minor attractions, so be aware that you may have seen misleading information.
+You can learn more about the term's origins and the goals of the social movement surrounding it in our blog post.
 Later, we'll share resources and advice to help you identify and avoid misinformation about MAPs.

 If you encounter other unfamiliar terms on this site, check out our dictionary to learn more about the terminology we use.